-58. We obtained a listing of debt service schedule, lease payments and rental fees for athletics facilities for year ended June 30, 2018.
-From the listing we selected a sample of five expense transactions for testing and agreed to the amounts in the general ledger to invoice and check copies and agreed the payments to the lease agreements and the general ledger.
+58. We obtained a listing of debt service schedule, lease payments and rental fees for athletics facilities for year ended June 30, 2019.
+From the listing we selected a sample of five expense transactions for testing and agreed the transactions selected to invoices and check copies.